smartdust-me/docs/docs/ios-appium.md

 ### Fastlane
 Fastlane is a widely popular tool facilitating iOS building and deployment processes.
-Download and get it running with the help of the [official docs](https://docs.fastlane.tools/) You need to install Ruby for Fastlane to work and please use Ruby version manager, [rbenv](https://github.com/rbenv/rbenv) for that.
+Download and get it running with the help of the [official docs](https://docs.fastlane.tools/).
+You need to install Ruby for Fastlane to work and please use Ruby version manager, [rbenv](https://github.com/rbenv/rbenv) for that.
 It will make things much easier down the road.
-I use it only for building the app, nothing fancy.
+I use fastlane only for building the app, nothing fancy.
 Here is my configuration file (*fastfile*):

     default_platform(:ios)